justThinkRusty/CNEOS_NHATS_AsteroidComparison/README.md

 Author/Maintianer: Charlie Hanner

 This is a repository for public release of the Python code generated for daily-creation of the comparison chart for human-accessible asteroids in the NHATS database.
 This project was staretd by Brent Barbee of NASA's Goddard Space Flight Center, and was created in Python by myself.
-The code is released under the CRAPL license (see LICENSE.md for details).
-I would like to make sure that the code I wrote is publically available for fellow engineers and enthusiasts.
+The code is OpenSource (see License.MD) - I would like to make sure that the code I wrote is publically available for fellow engineers and enthusiasts.

 The latest image produced is:
 ![Generated Image](CNEOS_Pictures/CNEOS_AstCompare_2025_5_21.png)